-When you join a practice-specific Section, you get to network with and learn from established attorneys in that field.
+When you join a practice-specific Section, you will be able to network with and learn from established attorneys in that field.
 And when you transition into practice, you will be part of a family of attorneys.
 Even if you start your own firm, you will have colleagues and backup; you will have a bar home.